arvinemadi/Sensor-Fusion/README.md

 The principle is similar to binary search.
 The data structure that is used is KdTree: https://en.wikipedia.org/wiki/K-d_tree A k-d tree is created from all the cloud points.
 Having created a cloud a search function is created that does a binary traversal of the tree and find all the points that are within a certain tolerance value.
 The clustering algorithm then does a DFS on the tree and returns different clusters.

+## openCV

+- Trying feature detection algorithms available in openCV and comparing them for performance and speed.
+Two algorithms of Shi-Tomasi [gradient-based] (https://en.wikipedia.org/wiki/Corner_detection) and FAST [Binary-based] (https://en.wikipedia.org/wiki/Features_from_accelerated_segment_test) have been used.
+FAST is 20x faster!